ecto/dotcom/_posts/2020-04-21-react-audio.md

 const [isPlayingAll, setIsPlayingAll] = React.useState(false);
 ```

-When the audio plays or pauses, let's store that state.
 When the clip ends, let's move to the next one.
-We create these event listeners inside a `useEffect` to allow cleanup when the component unmounts:
+We create this event listener inside a `useEffect` to allow cleanup when the component unmounts:

 ```jsx
 const maybeAdvancePlaylist = React.useCallback(() => {